systemd/mkosi/mkosi/resources/mkosi.md

   `--extra-search-path=` are ignored when looking up binaries in the given tools tree.

+: If set to `default`, mkosi will automatically add an extra tools tree preset and use it as the tools tree.

+`ToolsTreeDistribution=`, `--tools-tree-distribution=`

+: Set the distribution to use for the default tools tree.
+By default, the same distribution as the image that's being built is used, except for CentOS and Ubuntu images, in which case Fedora and Debian are used respectively.

+`ToolsTreeRelease=`, `--tools-tree-release=`

+: Set the distribution release to use for the default tools tree.
+By default, the hardcoded default release in mkosi for the distribution is used.

 ## Supported distributions

 Images may be created containing installations of the following